intel/device-modeling-language/doc/1.4/language.md

 </pre>

-In this form, the specified point in the future is when control is given back to the simulation engine such that the ongoing simulation of the current processor may progress, and would otherwise be ready to move onto the next cycle.
+In this form, the specified point in the future is when control is given back to the simulation engine such that the ongoing simulation of the current CPU may progress, and would otherwise be ready to move onto the next cycle.
 This happens after all entries to devices on the call stack have been completed.